j4k31ld3f0ns0/Computational-Structures-and-discrete-mathematics/README.md

 ﻿# Computational-Structures-and-Discrete-Mathematics
-This is a collection of C++ projects I used to demonstrate competency with discrete mathematical concepts, such as matrices and binary trees.
+This is a collection of C++ projects I used to demonstrate competency with discrete mathematical concepts, like binary trees, matrices, and combinations/permutation calculations.